 Receiving system block diagram

-The receiving system of the ATS is characterized by a narrow beam directional antenna, therefore a concept of the isotropic receive signal level (IRL) at the antenna input is not applicable for path analysis in the case of multiple and multidirectional radiation sources.
-Instead of, C/N is calculated at the input of the first active stage of receiving system, usually this is the low-noise amplifier (LNA).
+The receiving system of the ATS is characterized by a narrow beam directional antenna, therefore a concept of isotropic received signal level (IRL) at the antenna input is not applicable for path analysis in the case of multiple and multidirectional radiation sources.
+Instead, C/N is calculated at the input of the first active stage of receiving system, usually this is the low-noise amplifier (LNA).
 Figure 1 presents a simplified functional block diagram of such a receiving system.
 The received signal level (RSL) or received field strength level (FSL) and the effective noise temperature (noise power N) are calculated at the same reference point at the input of the LNA.